 The ICCR Legacy Award was created to honor those whose work has provided a strong moral foundation and an enduring record of demonstrated influence on corporate policies.
 The award was created in 2011 as a celebration of the 40th anniversary of ICCR.

-The ICCR Legacy Award was created to honor those whose work has provided a strong moral foundation and an enduring record of demonstrated influence on corporate policies.
-For decades, both Amy and Séamus have worked to build the field of sustainable investing and introduce its precepts to new audiences and communities across the globe.
+The ICCR Legacy Award was created fifteen years ago to honor individuals whose work has provided an extraordinarily strong moral foundation and an enduring record of demonstrated influence on corporate policies.

 Past recipients include: